salman-abedin/devour/README.md

 Watch my demo and see how I have integrated it with a file browser.
 That's the "True Devouring Experience".
 XD

-**Hint:** I'm sure most of you are using the abomination of a thing called xdg-open so go to your application folder and modify your application like below.
+**Hint:** I'm sure most of you are using the abomination of a thing called **xdg-open** so go to your application folder and modify your applications like below.

 ```
 [Desktop Entry]